PlutoZhang/Zowe-docs/topics/prezosmf.md

 - Configuring z/OSMF
 - Verifying your z/OSMF configuration

 **Important!** The IBM z/OS Management Facility guides on the IBM Knowledge Center are your primary source of information about how to install and configure z/OSMF.
-In this article, we provide procedures and tips for the configuration required for Project Giza.
+In the following topics, we provide procedures and tips for the configuration required for Project Giza.
 We recommend that you open the following IBM documentation in a separate browser tab (The z/OSMF process differs depending on whether you have z/OS v2.2 or v2.3):

 IBM z/OSMF documentation: